sdachepalli555/Paylocity-Interview_Problem/README.md

+This Project is developed in Angular as Front End, Dot Net Core as API, SQL Server as Backend.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29

 ## Development server